claritylab/lucida/tools/deploy/README.md

   To debug, you can run `kubectl get service` to check the services, `kubectl get pod` and `kubectl describe pod` to check the pods, `docker ps | grep <controller_name>` followed by `docker exec -it <running_container_id> bash` to check the running containers.
+  For example, if you see "Internal Server Error", you should check the web container, and see the error logs in `/usr/local/lucida/lucida/commandcenter/apache/logs/`.
   Also, if MongoDB container is constantly being created without making progress, run `sudo netstat -tulpn | grep 27017` and kill the currently running MongoDB instance which also uses the port 27017.
   This also applies to other containers whose ports are already used and thus cannot be started.